 War spy thriller ("Trust no one.") and a Bourne movie with Cap as the fugitive -- and the lack of a specific enemy means Cap is out of his comfort zone in more ways than one.
 He's forced to fumble his way through the unpleasant internal politics of SHIELD, where he is treated as a pawn by both Fury and Pierce, and has no one to turn to except Natasha and some guy he met while jogging at the park.

 Honestly, I think this movie would've benefited from milking the "all my friends are dead" angle some more, or at least including one more emotional scene where Steve mourns or talks about Bucky.
 Hopefully we'll get some of that in the sequel.
 As it is, I was very satisfied by the way Marvel struck a balance by inserting their most wholesome superhero and into what may be their most unpleasant story concept so far.

 CATWS was politically and culturally relevant without really supporting any ideology other than "freedom," and was about a thousand times more coherent than the incomprehensible mess of references in The Dark Knight Rises.
-Even taking into account the handful of ridiculous moments like Zola's bunker scene, I think this movie should be the new gold standard for realism in the superhero genre.
+Even taking into account the handful of ridiculous moments like Zola's bunker scene, I think this should be the new gold standard for realism in superhero movies.

 Part 2: HYDRA, Sitwell, and diversity in the Marvel universe

 Part 5: Worldbuilding in the MCU